coreinfrastructure/best-practices-badge/doc/security.md

 We have taken a number of steps to reduce the likelihood of vulnerabilities, and to reduce the impact of vulnerabilities where they exist.
+In particular, retrieval of external information is subject to a timeout, we use Ruby (a memory-safe language), and exceptions halt automated processing for that entry (which merely disables automated data gathering for that entry).

 We have a mechanism for downloading (and backing up) the database of projects.
 That way, if the project data is corrupted, we can restore the database to